Children’s Dentistry – Waco, TX

 If your child is experiencing extreme tooth pain that is unexplained, swelling or redness around a particular tooth, or has unexpectedly loose teeth, it could be that there is an infection in the pulp of their tooth.
 As the innermost layer, it cannot be seen by the naked eye; however, once it is infected, it can cause immense pain, which is why we offer pulp therapy to remove the infection and eliminate pain and discomfort.

-This type of procedure will require Dr. Cobb or Dr. Lassetter to remove the infected pulp and nearby decay before filling it with a tooth-colored material to seal off the tooth from reinfection.
+This type of procedure will require Dr. Lassetter or Dr. Rivacoba to remove the infected pulp and nearby decay before filling it with a tooth-colored material to seal off the tooth from reinfection.
 If necessary, a dental crown can be placed over the tooth to allow the natural tooth to regain its strength over time and minimize potential damage.

 I Need a Dental Checkup & Cleaning I am Missing One or More Teeth I Have a Cavity or Broken Tooth I Want a Straighter Smile I am Unhappy with My Smile I am Worried About Bleeding Gums I am Afraid of the Dentist I am Experiencing Pain I need Dentures or Partial Dentures View Our Services